Trump touts his base as ‘getting stronger,’ though polls show a weakening

 By TJH

+ABC News(WASHINGTON) — A new poll suggests that President Donald Trump’s support among Republicans is shrinking, in spite of his recent claims that his base is growing.

+The poll, released by CNN Monday night, reports that “strong approval” of the president by Republicans has dropped to 59 percent from 73 percent in February, and the same level of support among white voters without college degrees dropped by 12 points to 35 percent.

-ABC News(WASHINGTON) — President Donald Trump in a series of tweets touted his base as getting “bigger and stronger than ever,” an apparent response to recent poll numbers showing a drop in his approval rating among his core supporters.
+Hours before that poll was released, Trump published a series of tweets apparently countering an earlier poll that showed a drop in his approval rating among his core supporters.

 “The Trump base is far bigger & stronger than ever before (despite some phony Fake News polling).
 Look at rallies in Penn, Iowa, Ohio, and West Virginia.
 The fact is the Fake News Russian collusion story, record Stock Market, border security, military strength, jobs, Supreme Court pick, economic enthusiasm, deregulation & so much more have driven the Trump base even closer together.
-Will never change!” he wrote in three tweets.
+Will never change!” he wrote in three tweets posted Monday morning.

 The Trump base is far bigger & stronger than ever before (despite some phony Fake News polling).
 Look at rallies in Penn, Iowa, Ohio…….